jvassev/ansinetes/README.md

 There can be many api-servers running at the same time.
 They run by default on the secure port 6442.
 On every node a ha-proxy is run (on 6443) that load balances between the available api-server.
 As a result kubelets go to https://localhost:6443 to locate the apiserver and you can scale up/down the number of api-servers almost transparently.

-Only three add-ons are deployed: Dashboard, DNS and Heapster.
-The add-ons yamls may be touched a bit.
+Only four add-ons are deployed: Dashboard, DNS, Heapster and Registry.
+The add-ons yamls may be touched a bit and made to work with ansible.

 While not technically an add-on an OpenVPN [service](https://github.com/jvassev/openvpn-k8s) is also deployed by default.
 During development it is sometimes very useful to make your workstation part of the Kubernetes service network.
 When you run the playbook `kubernetes-bootstrap.yaml` an openvpn client configuration is re-generated locally.
 You can then "join" the Kubernetes service and pod network using:
 ```bash